On the Design of Channel Shortening Demodulators for Iterative Receivers in MIMO and ISI Channels: Parameter Optimization for Finite Length Linear Vector Channel

 \subsection{Method II}

 Method II origins from Ungerboeck's 1974 paper \cite{U74}.
-Different from Method I, an Ungerboeck detection model (\ref{md2}) instead of the Forney model (\ref{md1}) is applied.
+Different from Method I, an Ungerboeck detection model (\ref{p1md2}) instead of the Forney model (\ref{p1md1}) is applied.
 The Ungerboeck model has been extensively discussed in \cite{CB, RC15, FMP07}.
-The system model (\ref{md2}) in Method II has the following constraints for the involved matrices: \begin{itemize} \item $\vec{V}$ is a $K\!\times\!N$ matrix with no constraints. \item $\vec{G}$ is a $K\!\times\!K$ Hermitian matrix that satisfies $\vec{G}\!=\![\vec{G}]_{\nu}$ and $\vec{G}\!+\!\vec{I}\!\succ\!0$. $\nu$ is denoted as the memory length of $\vec{G}$. \item $\vec{R}$ is a $K\!\times\!K$ matrix where the shape can be specified and three typical shapes are of our interest and investigated. \end{itemize} Instead of optimizing matrices $(\vec{W},\vec{T},\vec{F})$ for (\ref{metricMIMO1}) in Method I, we now optimize matrices $(\vec{V}, \vec{R}, \vec{G})$ for (\ref{metricMIMO2}) directly.
-In Method II we use the same definition of the indication matrix $\vec{\Omega}$ as in Method I, but now $\vec{\Omega}$ corresponds to matrix $\vec{R}$ instead of $\vec{T}$.
-We continue to let $S$ denote the number of elements that are allowed to be non-zero in $\vec{R}$.
+The system model (\ref{p1md2}) has the following constraints: \begin{itemize} \item $\vec{V}$ is a $K\!\times\!N$ matrix with no constraints. \item $\vec{G}$ is a $K\!\times\!K$ Hermitian matrix satisfying $\vec{G}\!=\![\vec{G}]_{\nu}$ and $\vec{I}\!+\!\vec{G}\!\succ\!0$, where $\nu$ is the memory size of $\vec{G}$. \item $\vec{R}$ is a $K\!\times\!K$ matrix where the shape can be specified. \end{itemize} Instead of optimizing $(\vec{W},\vec{T},\vec{F})$, in Method II we optimize $(\vec{V}, \vec{R}, \vec{G})$ for (\ref{p1metricMIMO2}).
+The same definition of the indication matrix $\vec{\Omega}$ is used as in Method I, but now $\vec{\Omega}$ corresponds to $\vec{R}$ instead of $\vec{T}$.
+We continue to let $S$ denote the number of elements that are allowed to be nonzero in $\vec{R}$.
 That is, the $S\!\times\!1$ vector $\vec{\Omega}\mathrm{vec}(\vec{R})$ stacks the columns of $\vec{R}$ on top of each other but with all elements that are constrained to zero removed.
 In Method II, we have Proposition \ref{p1prop3} that shows the GMI calculation with optimal $\vec{V}$ and $\vec{R}$.